quantumjot/btrack/README.md

 ### Installation

-BayesianTracker has been tested with Python 3.7 on OS X and Linux.
+BayesianTracker has been tested with Python 3.7+ on OS X, Linux and Win10.
 The tracker and hypothesis engine are mostly written in C++ with a Python wrapper.

-*NOTE TO WINDOWS USERS*: We have not tested this on Windows, although the following works on the Ubuntu shell for Win10.
-The setup instructions below have been tested on Ubuntu 18.04 LTS and OS X 10.15.

  #### Installing the latest stable version
  ```sh